nghttp2/nghttp2/doc/nghttpx.1.rst

         not be invoked.
 When this method is called in response phase hook, response from backend server is canceled and discarded.
         The status code and response header fields should be set before using this method.
-To set status code, use :rb:meth To set response header fields, use
+To set status code, use :rb:attr:`Nghttpx::Response#status`.
-        :rb:attr:`Nghttpx::Response#status`.
 If status code is not
-        set, 200 is used.  :rb:meth:`Nghttpx::Response#add_header` and
+        set, 200 is used.
+To set response header fields, :rb:meth:`Nghttpx::Response#add_header` and
         :rb:meth:`Nghttpx::Response#set_header`.
 When this method is
         invoked in response phase hook, the response headers are filled with the ones received from backend server.
 To send